velezj/family-rpg-1/notes/names.md

   - Leads the engineering group that handles any problems during operation
   - Does not like Navy "types" (either side) but is willing to put up with them as long as his "babies" get to map the islands.
   - Is enamoured with lost islands, including Bermeja

+# Cultists

+- [x] Zertas: Guillermo Santos

+- Moen: Raul Salinas
+  - High-Level officer in Cult of Moen
+  - Has communed with Innsmouth recursion before
+  - His mind has been mildly warped because of proximity to Innsmouth
+  - Believes the tennents of Moer:
+      - The Deep Ones represent freedom from our physical bodies
+      - The Elder Gods are Ancient Masters who were outwitted and now are vengfull
+  - Is drawn to the easthetics of arcana, symbols, and rites.
+        -

 # Spirits and Shamans

 - [x] NPC: Avi Sanchez